LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/recommended-actions-with-maven.md

 date: 2019-03-14 11:31:44 +0000

 ---
-LivePerson’s Maven is a continuously-learning AI engine that orchestrates all conversational interactions to ensure the best outcomes.
-Maven consists of suite of features from smart routing to bots and agents, intelligent handoffs, trend detection and reaction, analytics, recommendations and much more.
+LivePerson’s [Maven](ai-bots-automation-maven-maven-overview.html) is a continuously-learning AI engine that orchestrates all conversational interactions to ensure the best outcomes - the  brain inside LivePerson’s conversational commerce platform.

 **Recommended Actions** is Maven’s agent assistance feature that actively recommends or executes hand-offs to bots based on the conversation.
 It scans each conversation turn for intent, and then determines and presents the next best action to the agent.
 By incorporating automations mid-conversation, Recommended Actions frees up agent capacity to handle other messages, making agents significantly more efficient.

 ## Key benefits of Recommended Actions

-* Examines each conversational turn to assess consumer intent, historical context, personalized info, available agents and more
+* Examines each conversational turn to assess consumer intent
 * Recommends or executes the next action for the best outcome
 * Makes human agents more efficient by enabling them to hand off menial tasks to automations
 * Accelerates utilization of existing automations by improving contextual discovery